This website is developed as part of:

 Your personal data is shared between the subjects of the network listed above insofar as this is necessary:

-- to manage the Assess@Learning project activities
+- to manage the Assess@Learning project activities and research activities (field trials)

 - to respond to you and to provide the service you require